Recent Blog Articles

 One of her studies (which was included in the JAMA Internal Medicine review) found that a mindfulness-based stress reduction program helped quell anxiety symptoms in people with generalized anxiety disorder, a condition marked by hard-to-control worries, poor sleep, and irritability.
 People in the control group—who also improved, but not as much as those in the meditation group—were taught general stress management techniques.
 All the participants received similar amounts of time, attention, and group interaction.

 To get a sense of mindfulness meditation, you can try one of the guided recordings by Dr. Ronald Siegel, an assistant clinical professor of psychology at Harvard Medical School.
 They are available for free at www.mindfulness-solution.com.

-My mom would point you to Thich Nhat Hahn, who offers this short meditation in his book Being Peace: “Breathing in, I calm my body.
+Thich Nhat Hahn offers this short mindful meditation in his book Being Peace: “Breathing in, I calm my body.
 Breathing out, I smile.
 Dwelling in the present moment, I know this is a wonderful moment.”

 About the Author